strikergoutham/dependabot-alerts/README.md

 # dependabot-alerts
-This script fetches new dependabot SCA alerts(high &amp; critical) and pushes the new open alerts to specified slack channel.
+This script fetches new dependabot SCA alerts(high, critical , medium) and pushes the new open alerts to specified slack channel.
 Credits to base script which was already available at @

 #How to :